ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 ---

+In 2018, I read Daniel C. Dennett's [*From Bacteria to Bach and Back*](https://en.wikipedia.org/wiki/From_Bacteria_to_Bach_and_Back) while hiking the Annapurna Circuit.
+The book is full of interesting ideas - it is one I have studied closely, look forward to reading again.

 <center>
 	<img src="/assets/world-models/bach-bacteria.jpg">
 </center>

 <p></p>

-I read Daniel C. Dennet's *From Bacteria to Bach and Back* while hiking the Annapurna Circuit in 2018.
-The book is full of interesting ideas - one I look forward to reading again.

-**One of those ideas is the four grades of competence**.
-It describes four progressively competent intelligences, that learn through successive applications of trial and error learning.
+**One of the ideas is the four grades of competence**.
+These describe four progressively competent intelligences, that learn through successive applications of trial and error learning.

 The four competences are not the central idea of the book.
-I have found them invaluable for my own understanding computational control algorithms.
+I introduce them here as I have found them invaluable for my own understanding computational control algorithms.

 **They are also useful for teaching**.
 They organize computational control algorithms by asymptotic performance and sample efficiency.
-The four competences also allows classification of relatable examples such as cells, animals or humans.
+The four competences also allow classification of examples such as cells, animals or humans, which can be relate to less familiar computational algorithms.

 But exactly what do we mean by competence?